Zerig/sql-manager/README.md

 $success = $GLOBALS["mysql"]->query(" INSERT INTO man (name, age) VALUES ('John', '28'); ");
 $success	=> true // when everything is OK
 ```
 But **SELECT** is special! because this method can work with data from DB.
-Load them like array of RS obj.
+Load them like array of MR obj.
 ```php
 $array_man = $GLOBALS["mysql"]->query("
 	SELECT *